stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

  - CPU1 : is in `smp_icache_page_inv -> on_each_cpu_cond_mask`

-CPU1 is additionally handling a timer which is reporting the RCU stall, we can ignore those bits of the stack, as it is the just reporting the problem for us it is not the root cause.
+CPU1 is additionally handling a timer which is reporting the RCU stall, we can ignore those bits of the stack, as it is reporting the problem for us it is not the root cause.
 So what is happening?

 Let's try to understand what is happening.
 The `smp_icache_page_inv` function is called to invalidate an icache page, it will force all CPU's to invalidate a